codepath/android_guides/Beginning-Android-Resources.md

 ## Beginning Android Resources

 With the basics in mind, it is time to start coding your first Android app.
 To begin, download and install the [Android Developer Tools] (http://developer.android.com/sdk/index.html).
-The Android SDK is actually a bundle of helpful tools consisting of Android libraries, emulator, debugger and documentation.
-It gives you a framework of Java classes and methods that all Android devices are able to use.
+The Android SDK is actually a bundle of helpful tools consisting of Android libraries, an emulator, a debugger, and documentation.
+It also gives you a framework of Java classes and methods that all Android devices are able to use, the core Android library.
+You'll have to update this library as new versions come out, but more on that later.
 The whole SDK is neatly packaged inside Android Studio or Eclipse, allowing you to only worry about your code and how devices implement it.

-Android apps are a bit different from ordinary Java applications, because they’re build around Activities and Fragments, which both have lifecycles that determine the state of the app.
 When learning Android it’s not about learning how to code, it’s more about understanding the way Android works.
-That means that you’ll spend the majority of the time learning about Activity lifecycles, Fragments, ListViews, Bundles and other important Android concepts.
+That means that you’ll spend the majority of the time learning about Activity lifecycles, Fragments, ListViews, Intents, and other important Android specific concepts as opposed to complex algorithmic structures.

 Consider starting with the following tutorials and resources:

 * [The Android official training guides](http://developer.android.com/training/index.html) are a good place to start.
 The [Building Your First App](http://developer.android.com/training/basics/firstapp/index.html) lesson is very easy to follow  and already gives you a good understanding of some key concepts of the Android SDK.

-* [The Android Development Tutorial](http://www.youtube.com/watch?v=Z149x12sXsw) by Derek Banas is great for those of you who prefer video lessons.
+* [The Android Development Tutorial](http://www.youtube.com/watch?v=Z149x12sXsw) by Derek Banas is great for those who prefer video lessons.
 It has 25 video lessons in total ranging from 10 to 30 minutes each.
-I used the first lessons to get a feel of the development process, specially to understand layouts.
+Note that he teaches in Eclipse instead of Android Studio.

-* [CodePath Android Guides](https://guides.codepath.com) gives you even more explained code recipes and examples on how to build most common things in an Android app.
-I wish this was published when I started learning.
-It would have certainly helped.
+* [CodePath Android Cliffnotes](https://guides.codepath.com) are what you are reading right now!
+Keep reading and hopefully you'll walk away feeling like you know more about Android than when you started.

-* [Vogella Android Tutorials](http://www.vogella.com/tutorials/Android/article.html) - Awesome free tutorials for most common Android topics.
-Great as a supplementary resource on top of these [Android Cliffnotes](http://guides.codepath.com/android).
+* [Vogella Android Tutorials](http://www.vogella.com/tutorials/Android/article.html) - These are awesome free tutorials for most common Android topics.
+Great as a supplementary resource on top of the [Android Cliffnotes](http://guides.codepath.com/android).

 * [Developing Android Apps by Google](https://www.udacity.com/course/ud853) - Udacity course created by Google that teaches the core concepts involved in developing Android apps through videos and course work.